Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 The San Francisco Mining Exchange

 The San Francisco Mining Exchange is the second-oldest exchange in the United States, after the New York Stock Exchange.
 The Mining Exchange, formed in 1862 to trade mining stocks, commissioned this building in the early 1920s.
-The mining exchange was hit hard by the stock market crash and relocated five years later, in 1928.
+The mining exchange was hit hard by the stock market crash and relocated in 1928.
 The Mining Exchange dissolved in 1967.
 This building has sat empty since 1979 and serves as a reminder of a bygone era when San Francisco’s greats built their fortunes.
 (Think Hearst, Coit, Ralston, and more!)

 Wrapping Up the Walking Tour of San Francisco